Lincerossa/notes/day5.md

 ```

-* but I would like just to write this (without breaking):
+* because I would like just to write this (without breaking everything):

 ```
 	const people = getPeople(country.region.city)